kubecost/docs/install-and-configure/install/ingress-examples.md

 # Ingress Examples

-Enabling external access to the Kubecost product requires exposing access to port 9090 on the `kubecost-cost-analyzer` pod.
-Exposing this endpoint will handle routing to Grafana as well.
-There are multiple ways to do this, including Ingress or Service definitions.
+Enabling external access to the Kubecost product requires exposing access to port 9090 on the `kubecost-cost-analyzer` service.
+There are multiple ways to do this, including Ingress or port-forwarding.

 {% hint style="warning" %}
 Please exercise caution when exposing Kubecost via an Ingress controller especially if there is no authentication in use.
-Consult your organization's internal recommendations.
+Consult your organization's internal security recommendations.
 {% endhint %}

 Common samples below and others can be found on our [GitHub repository](https://github.com/kubecost/poc-common-configurations/tree/main/ingress-examples).